laur196/CRM-Dashboard-Performance-Analysis-2024-Sales-Cycle-Review/README.md

 Though, the sales pipeline peaks in June/July but suffers a sharp decline through the rest of the year, particularly after August.
 The 'SAAS' product is the primary value driver, contributing $44.83 of closed leads by count and $38.36 by value.
 Country performance is led by the Netherlands $15.00 and Portugal $13.75 in conversion rate, sales agents like Laura Thompson drive the highest closed deal value.

+# Key Insights

+	High-Value Seasonal Volatility: Values contributed by both total deals and closed deals peaks sharply in June/July before dropping to its lowest point from September onwards.
+This seasonality represents a major risk to consistent annual revenue.
+The contribution from churned customers follows a similar seasonal curve.

+	Product and Lead Value Concentration: The SAAS product is the largest driver of closed leads by volume with $44.83 and value with $38.36.
+Custom Solutions is the second largest driver by volume with $23.48 but the lowest by value with $23.48, suggesting that while they close, they might be lower-value or higher-effort deals compared to SAAS.

+	Conversion Rate Leaders: The overall conversion rate is $11.60.The Netherlands with $15.00 and Portugal with $13.75 significantly outperform the average, pointing to potential best practices in these regions that could be repeated globally.
+Germany has the lowest conversion rate at $9.32.

+	Sales Agent Impact: The top three agents Laura Thompson, Michael Brown, and Jessica Martinez contributed over $60 of the total closed value, highlighting a concentration of high-value deal closers.
+However, agents with fewer closed leads like David Wilson have lower conversion rates $7.69 rate, suggesting a need for targeted coaching.